Atlanta Bus Accident Attorney

 Have you been injured in a bus accident in Atlanta, GA?
 If so, you may be entitled to compensation for your injuries and suffering.
 Hasner Law can help you fight to get all of the money you need and deserve.
 Give our Atlanta bus accident attorneys a call today to schedule a free consultation and learn more.

 You may be entitled to compensation, but you shouldn’t have to navigate a contested legal claim by yourself.
-That’s where the experienced Atlanta personal injury lawyers at Hasner Law, PC can help.
+That’s where the experienced personal injury attorneys at Hasner Law, PC can help.

 When you hire our skilled team, we will fully investigate the bus accident to determine its cause as well as who may be held legally responsible.
 Our firm will carefully analyze the police report, the bus driver’s history and training, and road conditions.
 We will also reach out to potential witnesses, and calculate how much you are potentially owed in damages.
 Damages would include compensation for things like your medical expenses, lost wages, and any pain and suffering you endured.